mezgoodle/UnoCounter/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Submit a Pull Request for any improvements.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)